Table of Contents

 For the Blank state we will use a simple gap interval where nothing is drawn on the screen.
 We can do this easily by delaying the transmission of the result of the previous state, before we move on to the next state.

-Blank: BonVision render loop
+BonVision render blank

 • Insert a Delay (Shaders) operator between the input and the output of the state workflow.